Severe fever with thrombocytopenia syndrome

 Severe fever with thrombocytopenia syndrome (SFTS) is a tick-borne infection caused by Dabie bandavirus also known as the SFTS virus, first reported between late March and mid-July 2009 in rural areas of Hubei and Henan provinces in Central China.

-It is an emerging infectious disease causing fever, vomiting, diarrhea, loss of consciousness and heamorrhage.
+It is an emerging infectious disease causing fever, vomiting, diarrhea, loss of consciousness and haemorrhage.

-SFTS has fatality rates ranging from 12% to as high as 30% in some areas due to multiple organ failure, thrombocytopenia (low platelet count), leucopenia (low white blood cell count), and elevated liver enzyme levels.
+SFTS has fatality rates ranging from 12% to as high as 30% in some areas due to multiple organ failure, thrombocytopenia (low platelet count), leukopenia (low white blood cell count), and elevated liver enzyme levels.

 Virology

 SFTS virus (SFTSV) is a virus in the order Bunyavirales, discovered in 2009.

 Transmission

 The life cycle of the SFTSV most likely involves arthropod vectors like Haemaphysalis longicornis ticks and animal hosts.
-Humans appear to be largely accidental hosts.

-Person-to-person transmission was not initially noted in the 2011, but occurs via blood or mucus as documented in 2012.
+Human-to-human transmission was not initially noted in the 2011, but occurs via blood or mucus as documented in 2012.

 Symptoms and signs

 SFTS is an emerging infectious disease causing fever, vomiting, diarrhea, loss of consciousness and heamorrhage.

 SFTS has fatality rates ranging from 12% to as high as 30% in some areas due to multiple organ failure, thrombocytopenia (low platelet count), leucopenia (low white blood cell count), and elevated liver enzyme levels.

 In July 2013, South Korea reported a total of eight deaths since August 2012.

 In July 2017, Japanese doctors reported that a woman had died of SFTS after being bitten by a cat that may have itself been infected by a tick.
 The woman had no visible tick bites, leading doctors to believe that the cat — which died as well — was the transmission vector.